- Undergraduate Education

 - Joined Texas A&M in 2002

 How cells regulate gene expression is fundamental to most aspects of biology.
-Research in our laboratory focuses on understanding how gene expression is regulated in inactive or transcriptionally silenced regions of a genome.
-Our experiments are performed in the yeast Saccharomyces cerevisiae.
-We identify proteins that regulate transcriptional silencing using classical and modern genetic techniques.
-Then we investigate how these factors contribute to transcriptional silencing using a combination of genetic, molecular, and biochemical methods.
+My laboratory is interested in the regulation of gene expression at active and inactive regions of the yeast genome.
+We identify proteins that regulate transcription using classic and modern genetic techniques.
+Then, we investigate how these factors influence transcription and chromatin structure using a combination of genetic, molecular, and biochemical methods.

-The goal of our lab is to learn more about the ways that cells regulate transcriptional silencing.
-Our findings will increase our understanding of how chromatin dynamics influence gene expression and how cells maintain the integrity of their genome.
-Many of the factors we study have homologues in human cells indicating that our discoveries may provide insight into mechanisms that regulate gene expression in higher eukaryotes.
+The goal of my lab is to learn about mechanisms that regulate Pol II transcription and chromatin structure.
+We use several methods, such as growth assays, RNA analysis, chromatin immunoprecipitation, mutagenesis and genetic screens, to characterize Pol II transcription and chromatin function.
+Our findings will increase our understanding of how chromatin dynamics influence gene expression and genome integrity.
+Many of the factors we study have homologues in human cells indicating that our discoveries may provide insights into mechanisms that regulate gene expression in higher eukaryotes.